LineageOS/lineage_wiki/_includes/templates/recovery_install_fastboot_xiaomi.md

 3. Insert a SIM into your phone.
 4. Enable developer options in `Settings` > `About Phone` by repeatedly tapping `MIUI Version`.
 5. Link the device to your Mi account in `Settings` > `Additional settings` > `Developer options` > `Mi Unlock status`.
-6. Download the [Mi Unlock app](https://en.miui.com/unlock/download_en.html) (Windows is required to run the app).
+6. Download the unlock tool
+   * Official unlock tool [Mi Unlock app](https://en.miui.com/unlock/download_en.html) for Windows.
+   * Unofficial unlock tool [XiaoMiTool](https://www.xiaomitool.com/V2/latest) for Linux and Mac OS.
-7. Run the Mi Unlock app and follow the instructions provided by the app.
+7. Run the unlock tool and follow the instructions provided by the app.
 It may tell you that you have to wait up to 30 days.
 If it does so, please wait the quoted amount of time before continuing to the next step!
 8. After device and Mi account are successfully verified, the bootloader should be unlocked.
 9. Since the device resets completely, you will need to re-enable USB debugging to continue.